-Purpose: This element is intended to compensate executives for their qualifications and the value of their job in the competitive market.
+Purpose: This pay element is intended to compensate executives for their qualifications and the value of their job in the competitive market.

-Competitive Positioning: We have set the market median reported to us by our compensation consultant as our strategic target for base salary.
-This will help keep us competitive without contributing to excessive increases in this foundational element of compensation.
-We review each executive's salary and performance every year to determine whether their base salary should be adjusted.
+Competitive Positioning: The Company's goal is to target the market median as our strategic target for base salary.
+We review each executive's salary and performance every year to determine whether his/her base salary should be adjusted.
 Along with individual performance, we also consider movement of salary in the market, as well as our financial results from the prior year to determine appropriate salary adjustments.

-While the Compensation Committee applies general compensation concepts when determining competitiveness of our executives' salaries, the Compensation Committee considers base salaries as being generally competitive when they are within approximately 10% of the stated market target (in this case, the market's 50th percentile).
-In the most recent analysis using our new peer group plus general industry data, the salaries for our executives ranged from 102% to 84% of the market's 50th percentile.
+While the Compensation Committee applies general compensation concepts when determining competitiveness of our executives' salaries, the Compensation Committee considers base salaries as being generally competitive when they are within approximately 10% of the stated market target (in this case, the market 50^{th} percentile).
+In the most recent analysis using our new reference group plus general industry data, the salaries for our named executive officers ranged from 91% to 104% of the market 50^{th} percentile.